 Note that Lemma \ref{lem:strings} requires the cardinality $\sigma$ of the alphabet to be no larger than the length of the string.
 However, this will turn out to be too restrictive, for two reasons: (1) we would like to be able to handle also automata labeled with larger alphabets and, most importantly, (2) in our data structures (see the proof of Theorem \ref{thm:aBWT index}) we will also need to manage \emph{rank} and \emph{select} queries over strings defined not on $ \Sigma $, but $ [1, p] \times \Sigma $ (where $ p \le n $ is an integer specifying the width of the underlying automaton), so even if $ \sigma \le n $ it may still be $ p \cdot \sigma > n $.
 With the following lemma we cover this more general case.
 The requirement $|\Sigma| \leq n^{O(1)}$ ensures that characters fit in a constant number of computer memory words and thus they can be manipulated in constant time (as it is customary in the data compression field, we recall that in this paper we assume a computer memory word to be formed by $\Theta(\log n)$ bits --- see Section \ref{sec:basics}).
 Note that we lose fast access functionality (which however will not be required in our application of this data structure).

 \begin{lemma}[Succinct string over large alphabet] Let $S \in \Sigma^n$ be a string over an integer alphabet $\Sigma = [0,\sigma-1]$ of size $\sigma = |\Sigma| \leq n^{O(1)}$.
-Then, there exists a data structure of $n H_0(S) (1+o(1)) + O(n)$ bits, where $H_0(S) $ is the zero-order entropy of $ S $, supporting the following operations in time $O(\log\log \sigma)$: \begin{itemize} \item \emph{Rank: } $S.rank(i,c) = |\{j\in \{1, \ldots, i\} \ |\ S[j]=c\}|$, for $1\leq i \leq n$ and $c\in \Sigma$ that occurs in $ S $. \item \emph{Select: } $S.select(i,c) $ equals the integer $ j $ such that $S[j] = c$ and $S.rank(j,c) = i$, for any $1\leq i \leq S.rank(n,c)$ and for any character $c\in \Sigma$ that occurs in $ S $. \end{itemize} Given $S$, the data structure can be built in expected $O(n\log\log \sigma)$ time. \end{lemma}
+Then, there exists a data structure of $n H_0(S) (1+o(1)) + O(n)$ bits, where $H_0(S) $ is the zero-order entropy of $ S $, supporting the following operations in time $O(\log\log \sigma)$: \begin{itemize} \item \emph{Rank: } $S.rank(i,c) = |\{j\in \{1, \dots, i\} \ |\ S[j]=c\}|$, for $1\leq i \leq n$ and $c\in \Sigma$ that occurs in $ S $. \item \emph{Select: } $S.select(i,c) $ equals the integer $ j $ such that $S[j] = c$ and $S.rank(j,c) = i$, for any $1\leq i \leq S.rank(n,c)$ and for any character $c\in \Sigma$ that occurs in $ S $. \end{itemize} Given $S$, the data structure can be built in expected $O(n\log\log \sigma)$ time. \end{lemma}